EricMFink/Residency/_pages/syllabus.md

 [^1]: If you complete the requisite number of hours early, you may request to end your field placement one week before the end of the term (but no earlier).
 Your site supervisor and faculty supervisor must both approve this request.

-[^2]: All required reading, forms, and report prompts are posted on TWEN.
+[^2]: Report prompts, time log, and other required forms are posted on TWEN.

 Unless specifically authorized by the faculty or site supervisor, you may not use generative AI services in any work required for this course.